What Everyone Needs to Know About Strokes

 September 12, 2019

 Strokes are serious business and they claim the lives of thousands of Americans every year.
-They may not be something you like to think about but we think it’s so important to educate people on the dangers of strokes, and what to do about them.
+They may not be something you like to think about but we think it’s so important to educate people on the dangers of strokes, stroke symptoms, and what to do about them.

 As a Columbia, MD senior care provider we’ve unfortunately had a lot of experience with strokes, but fortunately, our staff possesses vital medical training and knowledge.
 We wanted to take some time today to talk about strokes and how they can affect you.

 A stroke, sometimes called a “brain attack”, is an extremely serious medical affliction.
 Usually, strokes happen when blood flow to the brain is blocked by a clot.
 Any brain cells in the immediate area start to die because they can’t get the oxygen and nutrients they need, resulting in a stroke.

 There are two kinds of strokes, ischemic and hemorrhagic.
 Ischemic strokes are caused by blood clots that plug blood vessels in the brain.
 Hemorrhagic strokes happen when a blood vessel breaks and bleeds into the brain.
 Both are dangerous.

 Stroke damage to the brain can cause serious and long-lasting damage.
 You could be left paralyzed and could have a litany of mental issues to deal with including problems thinking, problems speaking, and emotional problems.
 For this reason, it’s important that you seek immediate care.
 You need to be on the lookout for any early signs of a stroke, here are some symptoms you’ll want to be on the lookout for:

 - Sudden and severe headaches with no known causes.

 - Sudden numbness or weakness in your face, arms, or legs (particularly if it’s only one side of the body).